-Street trees, shrub planting and hedges are proposed to provide GI links through the site as well as areas of wildflower meadow proposed as part of a SUDS features.
-The proposed seed mix contains a range of flowering species which will add to the amenity and attract endangered species such as bees and butterflies.
+Street trees, shrub planting and hedges are proposed to provide GI links through the site and these are proposed as part of a SUDS feature.
+The broad planting mix contains a range of flowering species which will add to the amenity and attract endangered species such as bees and butterflies.